tumBAIS/HybridMADRL-AMoD/README.md

 - The code (`trainer.py` and `sac_discrete.py` are partly based on code from this [GitHub repository](https://github.com/keiohta/tf2rl))
 - An argument file `args_RL_XX_small/large_zones.txt` for each problem instance (see comments in `main.py` for explanations of the arguments)

-The directory 'data' contains pre-processed data for the two problem instances considered in the paper.
+The directory `data` contains pre-processed data for the two problem instances considered in the paper.

 ## Code Execution